Shohei Ohtani partially dislocates left shoulder during World Series Game 2, status TBD

 Ohtani clutched his left forearm after being tagged by shortstop Anthony Volpe for the final out in the inning on a feetfirst slide.
 He laid near the bag for a couple minutes before being tended to by trainers and leaving the field.

-“We’ll know more in the next couple of days,” Roberts said.
+“We’ll know more in the next couple days,” Roberts said.
 “The strength was great.
-The range of motion good, so we’re encouraged.
-But obviously I can’t speculate because don’t get the scans yet.
-So once we have the scans, we’ll know more.”
+The range of motion good.
+So we’re encouraged.
+But obviously I can’t speculate because we don’t get the scans yet.
+So once we get the scans, we’ll know more.
+Again, with the strength, the range of motion good, that’s certainly a positive.”

 The Dodgers held on for a 4-2 victory and lead the Series 2-0.

-In September of 2019, he had surgery on his left kneecap due to a rare and congenital condition.
+In September 2019, he had surgery on his left kneecap due to a rare condition.
 The procedure was on his bipartite patella, or a two-part kneecap that didn’t fuse together at birth.

 Ohtani missed the 2017 World Baseball Classic after having ankle surgery because of an injury he suffered during the 2016 Japan Series.